timfayz/elementcss/docs/3_usage.md

 //$background: true;

 // Import the whole bunch of classes.
 The same principle as mentioned previously.
-@import 'element/framework/classes/_all.scss';
+@import 'element/framework/generate/_all.scss';

 // Styles
 // -------
-// your own styles
+// There is your own styles

 ```